2 bomb threats in one week for NY Jewish center

 Cuomo said he would direct state police to investigate the bomb threats in conjunction with federal officials.
 Last week, Cuomo and New York Mayor Bill de Blasio increased a reward for information on hate crimes -- not just bomb threats -- to $20,000.

-After the first bomb threat of the week, the center had opened its doors to those who lost power in a winter storm blanketing the Northeast.
+After the first bomb threat of the week, the Rochester center had opened its doors to those who lost power in a winter storm blanketing the Northeast.

 Sen. Chuck Schumer, a New York Democrat, called the bomb threat "despicable" given the center's service to the community.